-Guide to Roldanillo, Colombia - Cross Country Magazine – In the Core since 1988
+Guide to Roldanillo, Colombia | Cross Country Magazine

 USEFUL CONTACTS

 If you don’t speak at least a bit of Spanish it can help to use one of the local guiding services to help smooth the way.
-Cloudbase Colombia is recommended and is where many independent pilots base themselves, www.cloudbasecolombia.com.
+Cloudbase Colombia runs a hostel in Roldanillo, organises lifts to launch every day, and is recommended.
+It is where many independent pilots base themselves, www.cloudbasecolombia.com.

 Colombia is a perfect place to join a guided tour – these typically travel north to south through the Cauca Valley taking in harder-to-reach flying sites and staying in some really interesting fincas and hotels.
-Jocky Sanderson’s Escape Paragliding Adventures is recommended.
+You will make flying friends, have fun and fly a lot.
+Colombia Paragliding and AirNomads Colombia are recommended.
+Pal Takats runs XC courses from Piedechinche, a 45-minute drive away, and is also recommended.